numtel/beach-report-lite/README.md

 #### No left-pad surpises

+Javascript, and by extention Node.js, have frequently been criticised for their lack of standard library.

-Standard packages such as Express, EJS, Request have been replaced with custom versions that only require built-in Node.js modules.
-Other functions that could be adapted from StackOverflow answers or simple packages have been included inline with the source code.
+In this project, standard packages such as Express, EJS, Request, and Nodeunit have been replaced with custom classes and functions that only require built-in Node.js modules.

 ### Front-end